Rewire how you think about change

 An understanding of the most common errors in setting up a lab

-How To Solve Complex Challenges is a three day course.
+How To Address Complex Challenges is a three day course.
 We are offering the course in Sweden only in 2019, please see below for details and registration.

 Dates: 21-23 August 2019